Newton Upper Falls

 Your favorite restaurant: Dunn Gaherins Pub & Restaurant (Eliott St).
 In the time between buying a house in Upper Falls and moving into it, everybody I met who knew Upper Falls had one tip - Dunn Gaherins ... and they were right.
 This friendly always busy neighborhood spot has great food, friendly staff, great selection of beer and they do know how to pour a proper pint of Guinness.

 Annual village events to watch for: Feast of the Falls in June is without a doubt the biggest annual event in Upper Falls.
-350 guests sit down at one very, very long table for a gourmet dinner cooked on site in Hemlock Gorge.
+350 guests sit down at one very, very long table for a gourmet dinner cooked on-site in Hemlock Gorge.
 Our elected officials and other dignitaries serve the food and the residents of Upper Falls are the guests.
-The free tickets are handed out on-line to Upper Falls residents on a first-come-first served basis and people set their alarms and wait by the keyboard to get them.
+The free tickets are handed out on-line to Upper Falls residents on a first-come-first-serve basis and people set their alarms and wait by the keyboard to get them.

 Insider village tips: Be sure to subscribe to the Upper Falls News email newsletter to keep up with everything happening in the neighborhood.
 Go to UpperFallsNews.org to subscribe.